AdobeDocs/learning-manager.en/help/migrated/administrators/feature-summary/gamification.md

 Possible scenarios for learners enrollment of courses in addition to their allotted courses:

 1. When learners enroll for one course within a month/quarter/year, they get 20 points.
-1. When learners&nbsp;enroll for two courses within a month/quarter/year, they get 100 points.
+1. When learners enroll for two courses within a month/quarter/year, they get 100 points.
 1. When learners enroll for three courses within a month/quarter/year, they get 300 points.
 1. When learners enroll for four courses within a month/quarter/year, they get 500 points.